douglas C-47 skytrain plane

 C-47 « The Argonia »

-Promoter and master of paratrooper ceremonies in Sainte-Mère-Eglise Yves Tarel gets the rights to the plane in 1982 at the end of its contract.
+Promoter and master of paratrooper ceremonies in Sainte-Mère-Eglise Yves Tariel gets the rights to the plane in 1982 at the end of its contract.
 Restoration is done in the Atelier d’Aviation de Cuers workshops of naval constructions of Toulon with the help of original equipment.
-In the absence of information about it’s configuration during WW2 the plane gets the emblematic colors of the C-47 “The Argonia” serial number 4315159 lead plane of the 439th Transport group.
+In the absence of information about it’s configuration during WW2 the plane gets the emblematic colors of the C-47 “The Argonia” serial number 4315159 lead plane of the 439th Troop Carrier Group.

 On March 28th 1982 the plane does it’s last flight during which Robert Murphy D-Day veteran of the 82nd Airborne and Yves Tarel jump out of it over Sainte-Mère-Eglise putting an end to its career.
 February 13th 1983, heliported by the United States Army from the Cherbourg-Maupertus airport to its final resting place within the Airborne Museum in Sainte-Mere-Eglise.